amirmd76/vers/README.md

 # Vers

-Vers is a version comparision library
+Vers is a python version comparision library

 ## Installation